Irrevocable Trust vs. LLC for Asset Protection in Florida

 An irrevocable trust protects assets by removing them from the owner’s personal estate entirely.
 When a person transfers property to an irrevocable trust, the trustee holds legal title and the original owner no longer has a property interest that creditors can reach.
 Florida law reinforces this protection through two independent statutory mechanisms.

 A spendthrift provision under Florida Statutes § 736.0502 prevents a beneficiary’s creditors from attaching the beneficiary’s interest in the trust.
 A discretionary distribution clause under § 736.0504 prevents creditors from compelling the trustee to make distributions.
-When a trust includes both provisions, a creditor cannot reach the trust assets and cannot force the trustee’s hand.
+When an irrevocable trust includes both provisions, a creditor cannot reach the trust assets and cannot force the trustee’s hand.

 An LLC protects assets through entity separation.
 Property held inside the LLC belongs to the entity, not to the individual members.
 When a creditor sues an LLC member personally, the creditor’s remedy against the member’s LLC interest is limited to a charging order—a court-issued lien that redirects distributions from the LLC to the creditor.
 The charging order does not give the creditor ownership of the LLC interest, voting rights, or access to the LLC’s assets.